withastro/docs/src/pages/en/guides/content-collections.md

 - **Have a non-trivial number of documents** to manage and fetch (example: a blog with 50+ posts).
 - **Want Astro to enforce frontmatter fields,** and fail if fields are missing (e.g. every blog post should have a title and description).

-## Glossary

-- **Schema:** the shape and type you expect your data to have.
-In this case, frontmatter data.
-- **Collection:** a set of data that share a common schema.
-In this case, a set of Markdown and MDX files.
-- **Entry:** A piece of data belonging to a given collection.
-In this case, a single Markdown or MDX file.

 ## The content directory

 Content Collections introduce a new, reserved directory that Astro will manage for you: `src/content/`.
 This directory is where all content collections and frontmatter schemas live.